 XTRACYCLE: Can you tell us more about the Walk Assist mode that your Performance drive units offer?
 And is it different on the CX and Speed motors?

 BOSCH: Walk Assist is particularly helpful with heavily loaded cargo bikes.
 If for some reason you need or want to push your loaded cargo bike up a hill, Walk Assist will help you get to the top more easily by slowly, automatically driving the pedals forward while you walk alongside, guiding the bike with your hands on the handlebars.
-Simply press and hold the Walk Assist button; it’s at the top of the Purion display.
+Simply press the Walk Assist button; it’s at the bottom of the Purion display.
+Then, to activate, press and hold the “+” bottom while you walk.
 Both CX and Speed motors feature Walk Assist mode.

 XTRACYCLE: Do you think a single 400 watt-hour (Wh) battery offers enough charge and power for most people’s cargo-biking needs?